Electrical Power System for Oscilla Power’s TRITON-C Wave Energy Converter

 AMS engineered the complete electrical power system for the TRITON-C, working within the constraints of the vessel’s physical space, the offshore environment, and the highly variable nature of wave energy generation.

 The control system draws on AMS’s prior experience with energy recovery applications.
-Algorithms developed for a previous project, a turbine-in-pipe system deployed in Portland’s municipal water infrastructure, were adapted here to handle the challenge of controlling voltage and current simultaneously across a wide power input range.
+AMS adapted algorithms from a previous turbine-in-pipe project in Portland’s municipal water infrastructure to handle simultaneous voltage and current control across a wide power input range.
 This is not standard inverter territory.
-It required custom control logic built for this specific application.
+Consequently, the application required custom control logic purpose-built for this specific power profile.
+Power exports to shore at a steady-state 720 VDC, delivering up to 100 kW continuous to an onshore UL1741 rated grid connected inverter.

-The Results: What the System Had to Prove
+The Results: What the System Delivered

 About Applied Motion Systems